 SIMPLE IN DESIGN

 And it doesn’t stop at painting.
-The truly innovative thing about the original Mr. LongArm is the ability to change tool heads, thus allowing one pole to complete a multitude of tasks.
+The truly innovative thing about the original Mr. LongArm is the ability to change tool heads.
+This allowed one pole to complete a multitude of tasks.
 With a quick turn of a threaded end you can go from painting a room to dusting a ceiling fan, from staining your deck to washing windows or even a boat or RV.

 Since the invention of the first Mr. LongArm, we’ve crafted a full line of extension poles that vary in length and material.
 Our extension poles are not only versatile, but also particular.
 Some houses are taller than others and some jobs have to be done in tight spaces or under harsh conditions.
 In our online catalog we have grouped the proper extension pole (and adaptors) based on whatever task you are trying to complete.
 If you need guidance on getting started or maybe just want to try a new versatile tool to save time check out our product page.